-f you’re looking for a unique, fun thing to do in London, horse riding is a great option.
+If you’re looking for a unique, fun thing to do in London, horse riding is a great option.
 If you’ve seen Bridgerton you’ll know that the capital actually holds a long-standing horse riding heritage with deep cultural significance, which, happily, means there are still lots of options for aspiring jockeys out there.
-From a casual canter to a one-on-one lesson, here’s our guide to the top equestrian schools and stables around London
+From a casual canter to a one-on-one lesson, here’s our guide to the top equestrian schools and stables around London.

 Stag Lodge Stables, Richmond Park

 With more than seven arenas and 70 horses, ranging from cute Shetland ponies to 16-hand hunters, all the horses at Richmond’s Stag Lodge are selected for their good temperaments, ideal for anyone interested in equestrian care regardless of age and ability.
-Situated on the leafy border of Richmond Park and Wimbledon Common, the stable dates back to the 17th century, and offer a truly regal setting for a scenic trot about the park.
+Situated on the leafy border of Richmond Park and Wimbledon Common, the stable dates back to the 17th century and offers a truly regal setting for a scenic trot about the park.
 From pub rides, parties, pony clubs and private lessons to livery services and lunge lessons, Stag Lodge is one of the top places to horse ride in London.